Spencer Overgaard, Registered Psychotherapist

 Group Therapy as an Adjunct to Individual Therapy

 Individual psychodynamic therapy is a good place to start on the road to psychological development.
 Group therapy can add an additional lens on your journey to understanding yourself.
-Participating in group therapy can be be considered as an adjunct to individual therapy, something that can supplement the individual work.
+Participating in group therapy is an adjunct to individual therapy, something that can supplement the individual work.
 For the group I facilitate, I ask that prospective members have experience working individually so they have a foundation to stand on as they embark on group work.
 And, additionally, I ask that participants continue their individual therapy for the duration of the group.
 (The one exception to group confidentiality is with your individual therapist.
 You have permission to discuss your group experience with them.)

-In a psycho-dynamic group, the members interact with one another to help make the emotional and psychological processes more available to conscious awareness.The group process becomes the therapeutic agent reflecting back to each member the workings of their individual psychological and emotional reality.
+In a psycho-dynamic group, the members interact with one another to help make the emotional and psychological processes more available to conscious awareness.
+The group process becomes the therapeutic agent reflecting back to each member the workings of their individual psychological and emotional reality.
 Another quote from my mentor Ken,

 One of the things that can happen within a group therapy is that its members gradually become more aware of how these processes shape their experience of self and others.